 Depression is the most common mental illness.
 Over 300 million people worldwide and over 6% of the adult population in the US, have suffered from depression over the past year.
 Treatment rates of this mental health problem have gone up but, nonetheless, there is no one universal treatment.
 Different treatments work for different patients while a small minority of patients don’t seem to respond to treatment at all.
 That is why people are searching for alternative treatments like ketamine therapy.

 For decades, antidepressants have been used to treat the chemical aspect of depression.
 Even though great strides have been made in the development of antidepressant medications, it is still somewhat “hit-and-miss.”
-Doctors cannot be certain which antidepressants, if any, each individual will respond to.
+Psychiatrists cannot be certain which antidepressants, if any, each individual will respond to.
 What makes this even more difficult is that it takes two to four weeks before the effects of an antidepressant can be assessed.

 It is in this context that ketamine therapy has been trialed.
 Ketamine therapy is one of the most promising developments in chemical depression treatment in decades, especially for patients for whom no other treatment has worked.

 This is everything you need to know about ketamine therapy.

 Ketamine therapy is a treatment that uses the substance ketamine to eliminate depressive thoughts.
 While ketamine has traditionally been used as an anesthetic and to treat chronic pain, recent research has earmarked it as a remarkably effective and fast-acting treatment for major depression and suicidal ideation.

 Ketamine is administered via IV drips in doses that are much smaller than those used for anesthesia and it only stays in the body for a limited period of time.

 Some may recognize ketamine as a party drug, known by some as “Special K”, which is used to simulate an out-of-body experience.
 Some have even used it to commit “date-rape.”
 Nonetheless, it was used in a medical context long before it became popular in illegal settings.